 Could Drinking DayQuil and Alcohol Be a Sign of a Bigger Issue?

-In itself, drinking more than the moderate amount of alcohol is already dangerous as inebriation causes numerous damaging effects on the body, including:
+In itself, drinking more than a moderate amount of alcohol is already dangerous as inebriation causes numerous damaging effects on the body, including:

 - Neurological issues that lead to sudden and unpredictable mood and personality changes